AdobeDocs/developer-distribute/src/pages/overview/guides/submission/overview.md

 Your listing metadata provides Adobe and users with details about the plugin you are currently submitting.
 See the [plugin version details below](#plugin-version-details) for the metadata that is submitted for each plugin version.

-The information you add in the following tabs will be made public to users via Adobe's marketplace surfaces once your listing is published.
+The information you add in the following tabs will be made public to users via Adobe's Marketplace surfaces once your listing is published.

 #### General Tab